KNW-169

 - The Communications Log (ICS 309) records the details of message traffic and is used by either an individual or a Net Control Operator (NCO).
 These logs provide the basic reference from which to extract communications traffic history.

-After the incident concludes, you may be requested to submit an After-Action Report in which you gather and record your thoughts about what worked and what didn’t; important information which will be used in future plans.
+After the incident concludes, you should take the time to submit an After-Action Report (AAR), whether or not it was requested, in which you gather and record your thoughts about what worked and what didn’t; important information which will be used in future plans.
+While it may not be required, it may be for ‘the real thing’ so you should be familiar with it.

 Practice makes perfect.
-Participating in events can help you practice using your equipment and communicating in real-time with things going on all around you.
-It provides opportunities to practice using the ICS Forms which will help you understand the plan for the deployment and your part in it.
+Participating in events can help familiarize you with equipment, power systems, antennas and the all-important communication in real-time with all the distractions going on all around you and with documenting the event and your efforts.
+Again, using Winlink Express provides opportunities to practice creating and sending ICS Forms which will help you understand the plan for the deployment and your part in it and you are strongly encouraged to learn and use it.

 That concludes tonight’s training.
 Are there any questions, comments or suggested additions to this material?